glacials/twos.dev/src/warm/dashes.md

 ### Output Difficulties

-At the time of writing, twos.dev renders in a monospace font.
-Monospace fonts have only a single glyph used for all hyphen types, so it becomes impossible to differentiate.
-Currently, I use a bespoke text preprocessor  [insert link once pushed] to replace em dashes with a multi-glyph hyphen-based em dash, but I'm not satisfied with this solution.
-Because I use monospace for aesthetic only reasons, I'm curious to find or build a monospace-with-exceptions font that allows for a small number of double-width glyphs.
+At the time of writing, twos.dev renders in a monospace font for aesthetic reasons.
+But, the glyphs for these three dashes in monospace fonts are virtually---sometimes literally---indistinguishable.
+To make the differences visible on twos.dev, particularly this page, I use [some bespoke preprocessing](https://github.com/glacials/twos.dev/blob/main/cmd/transform/lengthen_dashes.go) to substitute them out for their variable-width cousins.

+I'd love for there to be a "monospace with exceptions" font that takes this chore out of my hands.

 ## Debate

 Every usage rule above is in some level of turmoil [better word?] among writers, both within the rules and between them.

-## Esoteric Dashes
+## Epilogue: Esoteric Dashes

 The **swung dash** (⁓) is an elongated tilde used to stand in for a word being defined in a dictionary. [^http://wordnetweb.princeton.edu/perl/webwn?s=swung+dash&sub=Search+WordNet&o2=&o0=1&o8=1&o1=1&o7=&o5=&o9=&o6=&o3=&o4=&h=000000000000]